Aider vs Warp

 - How do Aider and Warp compare on pricing?

-- Aider lists open source (free, pay for api keys), whereas Warp offers free for individuals, team plans.
+- Aider lists open source, whereas Warp offers free (individuals) / team.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Aider vs Warp?